-Russia: Achieving the global concept of Information society is still to be attained.
+Russia: Achieving the global concept of Information and Knowledge based society is still to be attained.

 GESCI: Why are we not trying to develop a global concept of ‘Knowledge Society’ instead?
 It goes further than an ‘Information Society’ in that it places the emphasis on knowledge as valuable commodity and not just information.